-This article is a revised and expanded version of the paper presented at 35th Annual SSHA Meeting, session Social change and family change I: The impact of urbanisation and industrialisation on family systems, Chicago, 18-21 November 2010.
-We wish to acknowledge the continuous support for the realisation of this project we have received from the director of Max Planck Institute for Demographic Research, Joshua R. Goldstein.
+acknowledge the continuous support for the realization of this project we have received from the director of Max Planck Institute for Demographic Research, Joshua R. Goldstein.
 We also wish to thank Martin Dinter (MPIDR) for providing data management and research assistance.
-Finally, we want to thank Katherine Lynch, George Alter, and two anonymous reviewers for their comments on an earlier version of this paper.
+Finally, we want to thank Katherine Lynch and George Alter for their comments on an earlier version of this paper.